-Animals Wildlife The Weird and Wonderful World of Sea Worms By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY-NC 3.0.
+Animals Wildlife The Weird and Wonderful World of Sea Worms By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY-NC 3.0.
 Alexander Semenov Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species We don't typically think of worms as creatures of great beauty, but a series of photographs by zoologist Alexander Semenov may make you see their allure.
 Or they may give you nightmares.
 Alexander Semenov/CC BY-NC 3.0 Semenov is known for his photography of sea life, which he studies at the White Sea Biological Station in Northern Russia.
 Colossal reports that the recent series of worm photos were taken either at his home facility or at the Lizard Island Research Station in Australia.
 Alexander Semenov/CC BY-NC 3.0 Alexander Semenov/CC BY-NC 3.0 Perhaps the most striking thing about the marine worms, known as polychaetes, is their amazing arrays of color.
 Semenov sets these creatues against black backgrounds, further enhancing the worms' unearthly qualities.
 Alexander Semenov/CC BY-NC 3.0 Alexander Semenov/CC BY-NC 3.0 "Some of them were collected recently and they are still undescribed," writes Semenov.
 "It's only a drop in the whole diversity of polychaetes."